58th Guards Combined Arms Army: Russian invasion of Ukraine (2022–present)

 On the eve of the Russian invasion of Ukraine, it was reported that the headquarters of the 58th Army had deployed to Crimea commanding between 12 and 17 battalion tactical groups.
 Once the invasion commenced, units of the 58th Army took part in hostilities on the southern front of the war.

 About 300 South Ossetian soldiers of 4th Guards Military Base were reported in late March to have refused to return to combat after five days on the frontline in Ukraine, and instead gone back to South Ossetia.

 On 11 July 2023, the 58th Army headquarters in Berdiansk, Zaporizhzhia Oblast was destroyed by a missile strike.
 Among those reportedly killed was Lieutenant-General Oleg Tsokov, the deputy commander of the Russian Southern Military District, making him the highest ranking Russian officer killed during the invasion.

 On 12 July 2023, the army commander, Major General Ivan Popov, was removed from his post.
 In a Telegram message posted by a Russian MP, he claimed to have been fired by Defence Minister Sergei Shoigu after complaining about inadequacies in logistics that led to high casualties among his men and accusing his superiors of treason.
 Popov was replaced by Lieutenant General Denis Lyamin.

 On 26 September 2023, the unit was awarded the "Guards" honorific for its defense of the southern front during the 2023 Ukrainian counteroffensive.

+On 24 April 2026, six Ukrainian FP-2 drones struck a command post of the 58th Guards Combined Arms Army in Kadiivka.